 Particulars displays system information about your Mac.
 It shows computer name, model name, serial number, CPU, RAM, GPU, OS version, Server version, current user, uptime, disk space, and network configuration.
-It can used in 3 modes: on your desktop, as a Today Extension in OS X Yosemite and later, or at the command line.
+It can be used in 3 modes: on your desktop, as a Today Extension, or at the command line.

 Particulars provides up-to-date information and dynamically changes when your system changes.
 For instance, when switching Wi-Fi networks, Particulars shows the new network configuration immediately.

 Particulars runs on macOS Sierra 10.12 or later.

 Running the Particulars application will show system information on the desktop.
 Particulars does not replace your desktop background image and is responsive to changes in your screen or space layout.

 On first run, Particulars presents a welcome window.
 Clicking Continue in this window hides your other apps to show you Particulars on your desktop.
 Particulars' preferences are then displayed.

 In typical usage, after Particulars is launched, it will display its output on the desktop and simply wait for you to refer to it when necessary.
 The quickest way to see Particulars in typical usage is to use the Show Desktop feature of Exposé.

 Particulars can copy system information, either all information or individual pieces, to the clipboard.
 Copying can be found either in the Particulars menu, the Dock icon menu, or in the utility menu of the preferences window if the Dock icon is hidden.